-On February 29, 2012, Rockford College celebrated 165 years in grand fashion.
+On February 29, 2012, Rockford University celebrated 165 years in grand fashion.
 In keeping with tradition, a Charter Day convocation was held on campus and featured Alumnus Sunil Puri ('82), Rockford businessman and philanthropist, as featured speaker.
-Puri addressed a crowd of more than 450 and credited Rockford College for taking a chance on the youngest boy of six from a traditional Hindu family and never giving up on him.
+Puri addressed a crowd of more than 450 and credited Rockford University for taking a chance on the youngest boy of six from a traditional Hindu family and never giving up on him.

 Following Convocation, alumni, students, faculty, staff and friends were invited to celebrate the 165th anniversary of the charter in Regents Hall in birthday party style - complete with party hats, favors and, of course, cake!
-The event was a night to remember as Rockford College's Charter Day was not only being celebrated on campus, but from coast to coast and around the world.
+The event was a night to remember as Rockford University's Charter Day was not only being celebrated on campus, but from coast to coast and around the world.

 Charter Day Alumni Gatherings took place simultaneously in Atlanta, GA; San Francisco, CA and Kobe, Japan and were interactively broadcasted to Regents Hall via Skype.
-Alumni in Rockford were able to connect to those thousands of miles away and celebrate the legacy of Rockford College together.
+Alumni in Rockford were able to connect to those thousands of miles away and celebrate the legacy of Rockford University together.

 Please enjoy pictures of both the Charter Day Convocation and the After Hours Celebrations below!